Shahibur66/Trending-News-App/README.md

 ### Usage:
   * ```$ python main.py``` or run START.bat
-  * To run main.exe, put main.exe in the `Trending-news-app` folder.
+  * To run main.exe, put main.exe in the `Trending-News-App` folder.